 There are several other personal loan lenders that will do a soft credit check.
 You can find them on our personal loan table here.
 While many of these lenders have minimum credit score requirements, you’ll find they take other factors into account aside from your FICO score.

-Additionally, since these lenders only do a soft credit pull, you’re free to shop around for the best rates without fear of damaging your credit score.
+Additionally, since these lenders only do a soft credit pull, you’re free to shop around for your best rates without fear of damaging your credit score.

 Why You need to Stay Away from Payday Loans and Title Loans